-Understanding health insurance is a challenge, particularly when looking for a plan to insure your entire family.
+Understanding health insurance is challenging, particularly when looking for a plan to ensure your entire family.
 Most full-time employers offer health care coverage, but how do you know if you’re paying too much?

 This article examines where families spend the most and the least on health insurance and what steps you can take to identify and lock in the most affordable health care for you and your family.